One Thing Right, One Thing Wrong: Nintendo Edition

 I don’t really like the idea of commenting on other game-related blog posts, but I find this one worth discussion because I fear it may be a trend among game journalism in the next year or so.
 Game Revolution wrote this blog post, in which they claim the Wii should not be compared to the PS3 or the 360 because it is a toy.

 There’s a lot to discuss about the post.
 If you want to believe GR (and their defenders in the comments), it is simply an innocent argument claiming that the Wii is not bad, just different, and that difference is enough to avoid comparison.
-But at least a few commenters there feel that the blog post is implying something a little nastier than that, and after reading it I tend to agree. → The post still burns.
+But at least a few commenters there feel that the blog post is implying something a little nastier than that, and after reading it I tend to agree. → Show me the reading!

 The Hardest of the Corest